GracesGames/SpaceShooter2DKit/docs/documentation.md

 ### UI

-All user interfaces support gamepad input.
+All user interfaces support mobile and gamepad input.

 __HUD__

-BP_HUD is the in-game user interface and shows the player the current health, ammo, score, score multiplier and amount of nuke ammo.
+The BP_HUD is the in-game user interface and shows the player the current health, ammo, score, score multiplier and amount of nuke ammo.
-It also defines the game over screen with the high score, current score and a return to menu button.
+It also defines the game over screen with the high score, current score and option to return to menu.
+The pause menu user interface is also integrated in the HUD and allows the player to continue the game, reset the high score and return to the main menu.
-The MobileHUD version is created for mobile support.
-It is more centered to show the virtual joystick and buttons (fire, nuke and pause).
+The BP_MobileHUD version is created for mobile support.
+It is more centered, has bigger button for touch input and shows the virtual joystick and buttons (fire, nuke and pause).
+BP_BaseHUD is used to extract common logic of both BP_HUD and BP_MobileHUD.

 __Main Menu__

 BP_MainMenu is the main menu user interface and allows the player to start the game, change settings (e.g. resolutions), show the controls and quit the game.
 The MobileMainMenu version is created for mobile support.
 It does not show the resolution options.

-__Pause Menu__

-BP_PauseMenu is the pause menu user interface and allows the player to continue the game, reset the high score and return to the main menu.
-The MobilePauseMenu version is created for mobile support.
-It has bigger buttons to better support touch input.